matt-42/silicon/_blog/how_to_implement_a_realtime_broadcast_chat_with_silicon.md

 management, dynamic inheritance or virtual classes.
 In short, most of the errors will be easily detected and reported by the compiler.

-There has been many myths about C++ being low level / rigid / verbose and not suitable for web programming.
+There have been many myths about C++ being low level / rigid / verbose and not suitable for web programming.
 I have been writing C++ for 10 years and my point of view is that it was true with C++98 and C++11.
-However, while being very close to C++11, C++14 enables us to write amazing abstractions without impacting the performances of the language (see the [IOD library](https://github.com/matt-42/iod) for more details).
-As I showed in this post, productive high performance web programming is now possible in C++: The Silicon framework leverages the new C++ to help you write web apps almost as quickly as you would develop in other dynamic language, but with the performance of the equivalent written in plain C.
+However, while being very close to C++11, C++14 enables us to write amazing abstractions without impacting the performances of the language (see the [IOD library](https://github.com/matt-42/iod) for more details about the abstractions used by Silicon).
+As I showed in this post, productive high performance web programming is now possible in C++: The Silicon framework leverages the last standard to help you write web apps almost as quickly as you would develop in other dynamic languages, but with the performance of the equivalent written in plain C. The other good news is the large number of open source C/C++ libraries available: Almost every databases already have a C driver and C networking libraries already implements the vast majority of the web communication protocols.
+Silicon aims to wrap them together in a flexible and easy to use framework.

 The only downside of this approach is compilation time.
 This simple example takes approximately 14 seconds to compile on a desktop computer.
-It is due to the meta programming code providing the flexibility.
+It is due to the meta programming code providing the flexibility and the safety of Silicon.
 However, the upcoming optimizations in the framework and in the C++ compilers are likely to speedup compilation.